 Every year, fires threaten homes and properties as a result of unnecessary combustible debris and vegetation.
 It is every property owner’s responsibility to eliminate these fire hazards upon their property that may endanger their neighbors and the community at large.
 Every property owner, regardless of residential, commercial, or parcels of land are ultimately responsible for managing their vegetation to meet fire district requirements.
 As a public service, the fire district offers lists of some area contractors who perform vegetation management work, such as, mowing, disking, and "weed-eating".
 The fire district does not endorse contractors nor imply approval of the quality of work performed.

-The East Contra Costa Fire Protection District has established minimum standards for weed abatement.2019 Minimum Weed Abatement StandardsResolution No. 2020-28 Declaring Properties with Weeds and Approved Exhibit A.pdfECCFPD Ordinance 2019-02
+The East Contra Costa Fire Protection District has established minimum standards for weed abatement.ECCFPD Minimum Weed Abatement StandardsResolution No. 2020-28 Declaring Properties with Weeds and Approved Exhibit A.pdfECCFPD Ordinance 2019-02

 "Weeds" means all wild plants growing upon the streets or private property in this jurisdiction.
 It includes sagebrush, chaparral (chamise, coyote brush, greasewood, broom brush, buckwheat), dry grass, stubble, brush, litter, or other flammable materials which are capable of being ignited and endangering the public safety by creating a fire hazard.